How to get help

 - ‘I love such amazing software so much.
 It help our researches a lot.’ - Po-Wei

 If you found this sofware useful to your work please dont forget to acknowledge its use in your publications as suggested below and reference this website: www.sasview.org.
 Please also consider letting us know by sending us the reference to your work.
+We will add it to our list of publications.
 This will help us to ensure the long term support and development of the software.